 1944: As of today Victor Cavendish Bentinck, assistant under-secretary in the British Foreign Office still doubted the existence of gas chambers when he said, 'I think we weaken our case against the Germans by publicly giving credence to atrocity stories for which we have no evidence.'These mass executions in gas chambers remind me of the story of the employment of human corpses during the last (1914-18) war for the manufacture of fat, which was a grotesque lie and led to the true stories of German enormities being brushed aside as being mere propaganda.'

 1945: Premiere of “True Glory” -- “a documentary account of the allied invasion of Europe during World War II compiled from the footage shot by nearly 1400 cameramen” – directed by Garson Kanin with a script created by Paddy Chayefsky and Eric Maschwitz among others.

-1945 Hermann Göring is the first Nuremberg defendant to be interrogated intensively by the Allies.
+1945: Today Hermann Göring became the first Nuremberg defendant to be interrogated intensively by the Allies.

 1946(30th of Av, 5706): Rosh Chodesh Elul